w3c/AB-public/Vision/README.md

 where diverse voices from around the world work together to build consensus on global standards for Web technologies.
-This forum includes organizations of all sizes
-(from single-person companies to multi-nationals), representatives of industries as well as individuals, and considers public feedback.
+The members of this forum include organizations of all sizes (from single-person companies to multi-nationals), representatives of industries as well as individuals, and considers public feedback.